 Train and Tube strikes: Dates and services affected

-Rail passengers across the UK face disruption to their travel plans today as train drivers union Aslef begin another wave of strikes.
+Rail passengers across the UK face disruption to their travel plans this week as train drivers union Aslef embark on another wave of strikes and a ban on overtime.
+The Tube strikes, however, have been cancelled.

-The Tube strikes planned for today and Friday have been cancelled but passengers on the UK’s rail network will still experience disruption this week as train drivers go ahead with their industrial action.

-The train strikes coincide with the Conservative Party Conference, and affect 16 train operating companies.
-A ban on overtime on non-strike days will further disrupt the network.

 Aslef general secretary Mick Whelan said: “While we regret having to take this action – we don’t want to lose a day’s pay, or disrupt passengers, as they try to travel by train – the government, and the employers, have forced us into this position.